LAripping/laripping.github.io/_posts/2021-04-29-noobs-guide-to-osep.md

 So a first implicit piece of advice everyone gives which is worth re-iterating:

-{% include tip.html content="Revert often.
+{% include tip.html title="Tip:" content="Revert often.
 You're given plenty of reverts for 48 hours, and some delivery methods specifically want a clean slate to work.
 So it never hurts waiting a bit more before hitting the Go button, just to save your future self from hours of debugging." %}

 Fun fact, I finished the exam with only just one more revert.
 Two in total.

 However, a more important tip here is to just:

-{% include tip.html content="Trust the process.
+{% include tip.html title="Tip:" content="Trust the process.
 Do what the course teaches you to, patiently go through all the bypasses you've learned, be methodical and persistent, and the test lab will reward you." %}

 With that out of the way, and after 3 hours of sleep to freshen things up, I set out to tackle the actual lab.